teifler/teifler/README.md

 After first steps of coding with Bash and Java, I'm currently learning with neuefische to start my career in web development.
+I love to build, learn and have fun along the way.

 ### Contact me